-A description of the certificated bonds, and the procedures for transfer, exchange and replacement of certificated bonds, can be found in the accompanying prospectus.
+We describe the certificated bonds, and the procedures for transfer, exchange and replacement of certificated bonds, in the accompanying prospectus.

 Jurisdiction; Enforceability of Judgments

 Colombia is a foreign sovereign.
 It may, therefore, be difficult for investors to obtain or enforce judgments against Colombia.